Module 1.1-Aus: The National Research and Innovation System in Australia

-This module covers the role of government, business and higher education in the national research and innovation system as well as funding mechanisms, codes, and current issues.
-The module is offered as a complete online course using the Moodle Learning Management System (LMS).
+This module covers the role of government, business and higher education in the national research and innovation system as well as funding mechanisms, codes and current issues.

 After completing this module, research administrators should be able to: